 Because a missing pallet could be the monkey wrench that brings your perfectly streamlined supply chain to a screeching halt.

-Expenditure on new shipping assets (and their repair and replacements as well) is a sizeable investment, with companies routinely spending between 10% - 20% of their annual supply chain budgets just to replace missing supply chain assets.
+Expenditure on new shipping assets (and their repair and replacements as well) is a sizable investment, with companies routinely spending between 10% - 20% of their annual supply chain budgets just to replace missing supply chain assets.

 If your TLC is $300,000, then that’s a whopping $ 60,000 you’re spending just to replace pallets.